history of fergana

-The newly constructed city was called New Margilan, as it is located only 12 km from the historic city Margilan.
-The city was convenient to control the whole valley administratively and strategically.
+The newly constructed city was called New Margilan, as it is located only 12 km from the historic town Margilan.
+The town was convenient to control the whole valley administratively and strategically.
 In 1907, the city was renamed Skobelev in honour of the Russian general Mikhail Skobelev, who led the conquest of the Fergana Valley and later became the region’s first general governor.
 In 1924, the city received its final name Fergana.

-Fergana is a very green city and until a few years ago, it had many trees.
+Fergana is a very green city, and until a few years ago, it had many trees.
 Recently, many of them have fallen victim to urban planning, but new seedlings have also been planted.

 The famous astronomer, geographer and mathematician Ahmad al-Fergani (Alferganus) was born in the Fergana valley.
 In his honour, there is a monument in the city of Fergana.

-Air connections: the city has an international airport.
+Air connections: The city has an international airport.
 There are local flights to Tashkent and international flights to Russia.